Choosing the right noise assessment equipment

-Firstly, you have two categories, portable equipment and fixed equipment and for the purposes of a noise assessment we are talking about portable stuff here, so are not talking about fixed signs which illuminate when it get noisy, etc.
+Firstly, you have two categories, portable equipment and fixed equipment and for the purposes of a noise assessment we are talking about portable stuff here, so not fixed signs which illuminate when it gets noisy, etc.

 So, back to hand held meters for measuring noisy stuff.
 Here are some tips and advice on what to invest your money in.
 Don't forget, if you don't want to buy them or the stingy accounts-types won't spend some pennies then again, those fine people at Noisemeters.co.uk rent them out for short-term use - see below for guidance on deciding between renting and purchasing.
 There is no connection between this site and Noisemeters, just that I've used them over many years myself and like them.

 Class 1, Class 2, etc. noise meters

 The first choice is how good a noise meter do you need?
 There are various levels of noise meter with them being categorised on how accurate they are.